karthik101/30loops-user-docs/rest_api.rst

     ...
     "djangoflavor": {
-        "django_project_root": "project",
         "django_settings_module": "production",
         "auto_syncdb": false,
         "inject_db": true
     }

-**django_project_root** (default=project)
-  Specify the root directory of your django app.
-Thos path gets added to the python path and is relative to your repository root.

 **django_settings_module** (default=settings)
   Specify the module path to your settings file.
 The settings module must be